 Inclusive Education Is More Than a One-Teacher Job

 Building a successful inclusive classroom environment is a team effort.
-General and special education teachers work together to identify student needs and adjust instruction to meet them, according to Understood, an education advocacy organization.
+General and special education teachers work collaboratively to identify individual student needs and tailor instruction to meet the needs of all students.
 These classrooms often follow one of two models:

 Model 1: Collaborative Instruction